HL7/davinci-crd/input/pagecontent/hooks.md

 ##### Query Notes
 *  Conformant CRD Clients **SHOULD** be able to perform all the queries defined here and, where needed, **SHOULD** implement interfaces to [_include]({{site.data.fhir.path}}search.html#include) resources not available in the client's database.

-* Executing these queries in either batch or prefetch will bring back some redundant information (e.g.,  information that was already known to the Client and included in the request).
+* Executing these queries in either batch or prefetch will bring back some redundant information (e.g.  information that was already known to the CRD Client and included in the request).
 Examples of this redundant information include: returning the original request, returning Encounter and Appointment resources found in the hook contexts, and returning Patient, Practitioner, Organization and Coverage resources that are common for different request types for the order-sign hook.
 This redundancy is the cost of using the prefetch mechanism or batch mechanism.
 Payers seeking greater efficiency can perform direct queries that are more tuned at the cost of needing to make multiple service calls.

 * The queries use the defined search parameter names from the respective FHIR specification versions.
-If parties processing these queries have varied from these ‘standard’ search parameter names (as indicated by navigating their CapabilityStatements), the CRD Service will be responsible for translating the parameters into the CRD client’s local names.
-For example, if a particular EMR’s CapabilityStatement indicates that the parameter name (that corresponds to HL7’s ‘encounter’ search criteria) is named ‘visit’ on the client’s server, the Service will have to construct its search URL accordingly.
+If parties processing these queries have varied from these 'standard' search parameter names (as indicated by navigating their CapabilityStatements), the CRD Service will be responsible for translating the parameters into the CRD client's local names.
+For example, if a particular EMR's CapabilityStatement indicates that the parameter name (that corresponds to HL7's 'encounter' search criteria) is named 'visit' on the client's server, the Service will have to construct its search URL accordingly.

 * When full prefetch as defined here is not supported, CRD Clients **SHOULD**, at minimum, support the batch query syntax shown [above](#fhir-resource-access).
 CRD Services **MAY** choose to support the batch query mechanism, perform client-specific queries as necessary, or return no results when a client does not support its prefetch requirements.

 * While these queries attempt to bring back all the potentially relevant information, not all information will necessarily exist for all requests or events, particularly at the time the hook is called.
 CRD Services **SHALL** provide what coverage requirements they can based on the information available.

-* When processing data from query responses, always check the 'self' link to ensure that the server executed what was requested and processed the data as necessary - or try querying by a different mechanism (e.g., multiple queries rather than relying on `_include`).
+* When processing data from query responses, always check the 'self' link to ensure that the server executed what was requested and processed the data as necessary - or try querying by a different mechanism (e.g. multiple queries rather than relying on `_include`).

 ### SMART on FHIR Hook Invocation
-In addition to the real-time decision support provided by CDS Hooks, providers will sometimes need to seek coverage requirements information without invoking the workflow of their clinical system to actively create an order, appointment, encounter, etc.  A few real world examples where hooks may be invoked this way include: exploring a “what-if” scenario, answering a patient question related to whether a service would be covered, and retrieving a guidance document they had seen in a previous card.
+In addition to the real-time decision support provided by CDS Hooks, providers will sometimes need to seek coverage requirements information without invoking the workflow of their clinical system to actively create an order, appointment, encounter, etc.  A few real world examples where hooks may be invoked this way include: exploring a "what-if" scenario, answering a patient question related to whether a service would be covered, and retrieving a guidance document they had seen in a previous card.

 The solution to this need to perform coverage discovery "any time" is the use of a SMART on FHIR app.
-Many CRD Clients (e.g., EMR systems) already support SMART on FHIR.
+Many CRD Clients (e.g. EMR systems) already support SMART on FHIR.
 That standard allows independently developed applications to be launched from within the CRD Client (possibly within the user interface) and to interact with its data.
 As part of its scope, the Da Vinci organization will develop an open source SMART on FHIR application to allow users of CRD Clients to invoke coverage requirements discovery from CRD Services for "what-if" scenarios using a CRD Client's existing SMART on FHIR interface.
 CRD implementers **MAY** choose to use this app directly or as the basis for their own app development.
 Note that CRD Clients will have their own registration process for all such apps.

 CRD Clients conforming with this specification **SHALL** support the SMART on FHIR interface, **SHALL** allow launching of SMART apps from within their application, and **SHALL** be capable of providing the SMART app access to information it exposes to CRD Services using the CDS Hooks interface.